 - a.
 Whether SORA 2021 violates the Due Process and Equal Protection Clauses by failing to provide for individualized review (primary class); - b.
-Whether compelling registrants' speech by requiring them to frequently report extensive information about themselves in support of the state's message that they are dangerous sex offenders violates the First Amendment (primary class, non-sex-offense subclass); - c.
+Whether compelling registrants' speech by requiring them to frequently report extensive information about themselves in support of the state's message that they are dangerous sex offenders violates the First

+Amendment (primary class, non-sex-offense subclass);

+- c.
 Whether certain provisions of SORA 2021 are unconstitutionally vague and therefore cannot be applied (primary class, post-2011 subclass); - d.
 Whether it violates the First Amendment to compel registrants, by threat of criminal penalty, to attest that they understand their duties under SORA 2021 even if they in fact do not understand those duties (primary class); - e.
 Whether retroactively applying the 2011 SORA amendments to registrants whose offenses predate those amendments violates the Ex Post Facto Clause of the U.S. Constitution (pre-2011 ex post facto subclass); - f.
 Whether it violates the Ex Post Facto and Due Process Clauses to retroactively require individuals to register for life who, at the time of their offenses, were either not required to register or required to register for a term less than life (retroactive extension of registration subclass); - g.
-Whether SORA 2021 violates the Equal Protection Clause by allowing only some individuals who meet specified eligibility criteria to petition for removal from the registry while barring most registrants who meet the exact same criteria from petitioning (barred from petitioning subclass);
+Whether SORA 2021 violates the Equal Protection Clause by allowing only some individuals who meet specified eligibility criteria to petition for removal from the registry while barring most registrants who meet the exact same criteria from petitioning (barred from petitioning subclass); - h.

-- h.
 Whether requiring sex offender registration for individuals convicted of non-sexual offenses violates the Due Process and Equal Protection Clauses (non-sex-offense subclass); - i.
 Whether the state has violated the terms of plea agreements and the Due Process Clause by retroactively imposing lengthier registration terms on individuals who pled guilty without notice that they would be subject to such registration terms (plea bargain subclass); - j.
 Whether it violates the First Amendment to require registrants whose offense occurred after July 1, 2011, to report all electronic mail and internet identifiers and allow those identifiers to be made public (post-2011 subclass); - k.
-Whether procedural due process bars Defendants from subjecting people with non-Michigan convictions to SORA 2021 without meaningful pre-deprivation notice or any opportunity to be heard (non-Michigan offense subclass); - 1.
-Whether imposing harsher registration requirements on people with out-of-state convictions than on people with Michigan convictions violates the Due Process, Equal Protection, and Privileges and Immunities Clauses of the Fourteenth Amendment, and Article IV, §2 of the Constitution (non-Michigan offense subclass); - m.
-Whether and to what extent sex offender registries increase or decrease public safety, and increase or decrease sexual offending or reoffending; - n.
-To what extent does the risk of reoffending vary among people with past sex offenses and how does that risk change over time; - o.
-What is the risk distribution for sexual recidivism for individuals required to register, and what percentage of people subject to SORA 2021 present no greater risk to the public than people who are not required to register; - p.
-What is the relative predictive value for sexual recidivism of a conviction-based registry versus one that uses actuarial risk assessment;

-- q.
-Do the tier assignments under SORA 2021 correspond to the recidivism risk of registrants; - r.
-What impact does sex offender registration have on housing, employment, and other aspects of registrants' lives, and how does registration affect registrants' reentry into the community; - s.
-How has the internet changed the consequences of sex offender registration; - t.
-What processes and procedures do Defendants use to determine whether people with non-Michigan convictions must register, and to determine what tier levels and registration requirements apply (non-Michigan offense subclass).

-722. Third, the claims asserted by named Plaintiffs are typical of the claims of the class members and subclass members whom they seek to represent.
+Whether and to what extent sex offender registries increase or decrease public safety, and increase or decrease sexual offending or reoffending;

+- 1. To what extent does the risk of reoffending vary among people with past sex offenses and how does that risk change over time; - m.
+What is the risk distribution for sexual recidivism for individuals required to register, and what percentage of people subject to SORA 2021 present no greater risk to the public than people who are not required to register; - n.
+What is the relative predictive value for sexual recidivism of a convictionbased registry versus one that uses actuarial risk assessment; - o.
+Do the tier assignments under SORA 2021 correspond to the recidivism risk of registrants; - p.
+What impact does sex offender registration have on housing, employment, and other aspects of registrants' lives, and how does registration affect registrants' reentry into the community; - q.
+How has the internet changed the consequences of sex offender registration. - 652.
+Third, the claims asserted by named Plaintiffs are typical of the claims of the class members and subclass members whom they seek to represent.
 The same common course of conduct by the defendants gave rise to Plaintiffs' and the class members' claims.

-723. Fourth, Plaintiffs will fairly and adequately protect the interests of the respective class members.
+653. Fourth, Plaintiffs will fairly and adequately protect the interests of the respective class members.
 Plaintiffs' interests are coincident with, and not antagonistic to, those of the respective class members.